Plotinus

 Plotinus (/plɒˈtaɪnəs/; Πλωτῖνος, Plōtînos; c.
-204/5 – 270 CE) was a philosopher in the Hellenistic tradition, born and raised in Roman Egypt.
+204/5 – 270 CE) was a hellenised Egyptian Platonist philosopher, born and raised in Roman Egypt.
 Plotinus is regarded by modern scholarship as the founder of Neoplatonism.
 His teacher was the self-taught philosopher Ammonius Saccas, who belonged to the Platonic tradition.
-Historians of the 19th century invented the term "neoplatonism" and applied it to refer to Plotinus and his philosophy, which was vastly influential during Late Antiquity, the Middle Ages, and the Renaissance.
+Historians of the 19th century invented the term "neoplatonism" and applied it to refer to Plotinus and his philosophy, which was vastly influential during late antiquity, the Middle Ages, and the Renaissance.
 Much of the biographical information about Plotinus comes from Porphyry's preface to his edition of Plotinus' most notable literary work, The Enneads.
 In his metaphysical writings, Plotinus described three fundamental principles: the One, the Intellect, and the Soul.
-His works have inspired centuries of Pagan, Jewish, Christian, Gnostic, and Islamic metaphysicians and mystics, including developing precepts that influence mainstream theological concepts within religions, such as his work on duality of the One in two metaphysical states.
+His works have inspired centuries of pagan, Jewish, Christian, Gnostic, and early Islamic metaphysicians and mystics, including developing precepts that influence mainstream theological concepts within religions, such as his work on duality of the One in two metaphysical states.